Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: 12 *(18m)*
 - **Components**: V, S
 - **Duration**: Instantaneous
 You attempt to wrest control of a rival mage’s spell.
-The spell caster must make a CHAa Save.
+The spell caster must make a CHA  Save.
 On a failed save, the spell caster takes 1d6 Psychic damage per level of the spell, and you choose new targets for the spell.
 - **Classes**: Sorcerer, Wizard
 *(Source: CS)*